 - Nx-based, where the UL/DL traffic for the 5G-LAN communication is forwarded between PSA UPFs of different PDU sessions via Nx.
 Nx is based on a shared User Plane tunnel connecting PSA UPFs of a single 5G LAN group.

 - Local switch, where traffic is locally forwarded by a single UPF if this UPF is the common PSA UPF of different PDU Sessions for the same 5G LAN group;

-Editor’s note: Further description of Nx and local switch forwarding is expected to be needed in other clauses of this TSas well as other TSs and they could then be referred to.
+The Nx and local switch forwarding management is implemented by the PDR and FAR as descriped in clause 5.8.2.11.3 and 5.8.2.11.6.

 Editor’s note: Further description of how Service Continutiy and UP Path management principles described in TS 23.502 [3] apply to 5G LAN-type services is expected to be needed in other clauses of this TSas well as other TSs and they could then be referred to